 In this tutorial, we'll be developing a login system with Node.js, Express, and MySQL.
-Node.js will enable us to develop our application with JavaScript, Express is a web framework, and we'll be using MySQL to store and retrieve account details (username, password, etc.).
+Node.js will enable us to develop our application with JavaScript using the Express web framework, and we'll be using MySQL to store and retrieve account details (username, password, etc.).

-The login system we'll be developing is similar to that of the PHP login system tutorial, but will not be as comprehensive.
+The login system we'll be developing is similar to that of the PHP login system tutorial but isn't going to be as comprehensive.

 The Advanced package includes additional features and a download link to the source code.
 For more detailed information and screenshots, click here.